OpenConCam/OpenConCam/who.md

 * Finally, if you do not have a GitHub account and don't want to create one for free, you can fill out this
   [Google form](http://goo.gl/forms/3IuGWXOZpZ).
-After submission, one administrator will be notified by email and they will upate this page for you.
+After submission, one administrator will be notified by email and they will update this page for you.
 This method might result in a few days delay before we can update your details.